A reader is suspicious of her husband's "no problem" attitude.

 Before I tell you what I think, Cindy, let me tell you what I know: Identity theft and tax fraud are very real and very big problems.

-Your question is about tax fraud, which can be a form of identity theft depending on how it’s done.
-First, let me impress upon you and your husband: Identity theft is the most pervasive crime in this country.
+But let me impress upon you and your husband: Identity theft is the most pervasive crime in this country.
 Tell me another crime that affects more than 12 million Americans a year, according to statistics compiled by Debt.com.

 Now let’s address your husband’s excuse for not taking tax fraud seriously.
 Yes, there are companies out there that advertise their services to protect you from identity theft.
 Thankfully, most are reputable, from LifeLock to one that Debt.com partners with.